When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Torque sensors have been around for a few years now, and the technology has been refined to such a point that when you ride an e-bike with this kind of sensor, you actually feel like you have developed superhuman strength in your legs!
+Torque sensors have been around for a few years now, and the technology has been refined to such a point that when you ride an e-bike with this kind of sensor, you feel like you have developed superhuman strength in your legs!

-What at torque sensor does is measure the amount of force you are applying to the pedals, and as this force is constantly changing, you are always getting just the right amount of assist for your needs.
+What a torque sensor does is measure the amount of force you are applying to the pedals, and as this force is constantly changing, you are always getting just the right amount of assistance for your needs.

 Most modern torque sensing systems also incorporate a cadence sensor and speed sensor to further refine the pedalling experience.

 Torque Sensor vs Cadence Sensor

-Personally, I think that the old argument about using a torque sensor vs cadence sensor really boils down to your own personal preferences.
+I think that the old argument about using a torque sensor vs a cadence sensor boils down to your personal preferences.

 From a fitness perspective, a torque sensor is going to give you a much smoother, and natural pedal assist.
 A torque sensor will take your effort and effectively amplify it.
-This can be a great confidence booster when you are just starting out.
+This can be a great confidence booster when you are just starting.

-Another benefit of the torque sensor is increased motor efficiency, meaning you will always get a greater battery range as the motor will only ever be giving assistance to the rider when really needed.
+Another benefit of the torque sensor is increased motor efficiency, meaning you will always get a greater battery range as the motor will only ever be assisting the rider when needed.

 Cadence pedal sensors also have their plus points.
-The main one being the instant nature of the assist.
+The main one is the instant nature of the assist.
 This can be especially helpful if you have knee problems which limit how much force you can apply.

 Electric bikes cover all disciplines from road bikes through to mountain bikes and gravel bikes.
-The most popular type of e-bike is the hybrid as this is a compromise between a mountain and road bike.
+The most popular type of e-bike is the hybrid as this is a compromise between a mountain and a road bike.
 You can even buy e-bikes that are specifically marketed as fitness electric bikes.